A User’s Guide to the Building Appeals Board

 Section 138 provides that appeals may be brought to the BAB by either owners and purchasers of land or reporting bodies (such as the Metropolitan Fire Brigade) for certain decisions or actions taken by statutory authorities in relation to building and occupancy permits – this appeal mechanism is therefore relevant at stages prior to occupation.

-Under Section 138, specifically, subsection 1, an appeal may be brought to the BAB for a decision to refuse, impose conditions on, amend or cancel, refuse an application to amend or cancel, a building permit, or a failure to take make a decision to amend or cancel a permit within a reasonable time.
+Under Section 138, specifically, subsection 1, an appeal may be brought to the BAB for a decision to refuse, impose conditions on, amend or cancel, refuse an application to amend or cancel, a building permit, or a failure to make a decision to amend or cancel a permit within a reasonable time.
 It follows that the BAB has jurisdiction with regards to most building and occupancy permit related decisions by a private or municipal building surveyor or the VBA acting in lieu thereof.

 Subsection 2 concerns requests by building surveyors or reporting bodies to amend a permit application or to provide more information in regards to a permit.
 This provision would be relevant in cases where a RBS or reporting body considered the existing permit application fell short in some regard.
-An example would be adequate access for Metropolitan Fire Brigade or the positioning of fire hydrants in multi-residential complexes.
+An example would be adequate access for the Metropolitan Fire Brigade or the positioning of fire hydrants in multi-residential complexes.

 Reviews of Directions to Fix Building Work